prof7bit/TorChat/README.markdown

 ========
-If you are looking for **TorChat 0.9.9.xxx** (the origial Python implementation) then please switch to the **torchat_py** branch. for Downloads of the latest versions please see the downloads
+If you are looking for **TorChat 0.9.9.xxx** (the origial Python implementation) then please switch to the **torchat_py** branch.
+For downloads of the latest versions please see the downloads
 section: https://github.com/prof7bit/TorChat/downloads

 Please don't use the master branch at all, it still points to